 Stopwords

 As shown in Figure 1, the next stage of processing would be to exclude stopwords, such as the, of, but, for either the multi-word sequence or bag of word style processing.
 The stopwords package (Benoit, Muhr, & Watanabe, 2017) includes a list of stopwords for more than 50 languages.
-For multi-word sequence processing, these values can be removed by subsetting the data to exclude stopwords as unigrams.
+For multi-word sequence processing, these values can be removed by filtering stopwords as unigrams.

 ## Install the stopwords package or use tm #install.packages("stopwords") library(stopwords) ## Remove stop words from either processing approach multi_words_nostop <- subset(multi_words, !(Feature %in% stopwords(language = "en", source = "snowball"))) bag_words_nostop <- subset(bag_words, !(Feature %in% stopwords(language = "en", source = "snowball")))